ivanhng/Gfood/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# GFood
+GFood is an accessibility-focused mobile application developed using Flutter.
+It empowers users with restaurant choice barriers to easily select or decide on the suitable restaurant and food through user preferences and restaurant data.
+The app provides questionnaire, restaurant ratings and reviews, restaurant details (phone number, opening/closing schedule, location, open/closing, etc.), Wheel of Fortune, and other features that increase user independence and efficiency in choosing a restaurant.